-The show scheduled event statement gives you detailed information about the Description specified event.
+The show scheduled event statement gives you detailed information about the specified event.

-Field Description ID The repository object id OWNER The group owning the object SCHEDULE The schedule defines the scheduling times.
-EVENT The event describes what is to be done.
-ACTIVE Jobs are only submitted if this flag is set.
-EFF_ACTIVE States whether a parent has been set to Inactive by the scheduler.
+Field Description ID The repository object Id OWNER The group owning the object SCHEDULE The Schedule that determines when the Scheduled Event is to take place EVENT The event that is triggered ACTIVE This flag indicates whether the Scheduled Event is labelled as being active.
+EFF_ACTIVE This flag indicates whether the Scheduled Event is actually active.
 BROKEN The Broken field can be used to check whether an error occurred when the job was submitted.
-ERROR_CODE If an error occurred while the job was being executed in the Time Scheduling, the returned error code is displayed in the Error Code field.
+ERROR_CODE If an error occurred while the job was being executed in the Time Scheduling, the returned error code is displayed in the Error_Code field.
 If no error occurred, this field remains empty.
-Continued on next page show scheduled event
+Continued on next page

 Continued from previous page Field Description ERROR_MSG If an error occurred while the job was being executed in the Time Scheduling, the returned error message is displayed in the Error Message field.
 If no error occurred, this field remains empty.
-LAST_START The last time the job is to be executed by the Scheduling System is shown here.
-NEXT_START The next scheduled time when the task is to be executed by the Scheduling System is shown here.
-NEXT_CALC If the Next Start field is empty, the Next Calc gives the time when a search is run for a next start time.
-Otherwise, the new calculation takes place at the time of the Next Start.
-CREATOR Name of the user created the object CREATE_TIME Date and time of object creation CHANGER Name of the last user changed the object CHANGE_TIME Date and time of object change PRIVS String containing the users privileges on the object BACKLOG_HANDLING The backlog determines how the Time Scheduling System behaves after a server downtime.
-SUSPEND_LIMIT The time that defines when jobs are to be submitted in a suspended state, for example after a downtime.
-EFFECTIVE_SUSPEND_LIMIT The time that defines when jobs are to be submitted in a suspended state, for example after a downtime.
+LAST_START The last time the job is to be executed by the Scheduling System is shown here NEXT_START The next scheduled time when the task is to be executed by the Scheduling System is shown here.
+NEXT_CALC The next time when a recalculation is to take place CREATOR Name of the user created the object CREATE_TIME Date and time of object creation CHANGER Name of the last user changed the object CHANGE_TIME Date and time of object change PRIVS String containing the users privileges on the object BACKLOG_HANDLING The Backlog_Handling describes how events that should have been triggered following a downtime are to be handled.
+SUSPEND_LIMIT The Suspend_Limit defines the delay after which a job is submitted in a suspended state.
+EFFECTIVE_SUSPEND_LIMIT The Suspend Limit defines the delay after which a job is submitted in a suspended state.
 CALENDAR This flag indicates whether calendar entries are created.
-CALENDAR_HORIZON The defined length of the period in days for which a calendar is created.
-EFFECTIVE_CALENDAR_HOR Take effective length of the period in days for which a calendar is created.
-COMMENT Comment if defined COMMENTTYPE Type of comment if a comment is defined CALENDAR_TABLE The table with the next start times.
+CALENDAR_HORIZON The defined length of the period in days for which a calendar is created EFFECTIVE_CALENDAR HORIZON The effective length of the period in days for which a calendar is created COMMENT Comment if defined COMMENTTYPE Type of comment if a comment is defined CALENDAR_TABLE The table with the next start times show scope show scope

-Table 26.66.: Description of the output structure of the show scheduled event statement
+Table 26.67.: Description of the output structure of the show scheduled event statement

-The purpose of the show scope statement is to get detailed information about a Purpose scope.
+The purpose of the show scope statement is to get detailed information about a scope.